ashishgupta4/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

 	consumed = produced = 0 or undefined
 - If status is RTE_COMP_OP_STATUS_OUT_OF_SPACE_TERMINATED,
 	consumed = 0 and
-	produced = amount of data successfully produced until out of space condition hit.
-Application can consume output data, if required.
+	produced = usually 0, but in decompression cases a PMD may return > 0 i.e. amount of data successfully produced until out of space condition hit.
+Application can consume output data in this case, if required.
 - If status is RTE_COMP_OP_STATUS_OUT_OF_SPACE_RECOVERABLE,
 	consumed = amount of data read, and produced = amount of data successfully produced until